Bowl Eligible Teams, Who's Out, Who's In: Updated After Each Game

 Bowl Eligible Teams, Who’s On The Bubble Updated After Each Game

-What teams are bowl eligible, and which teams are going to be left out of the fun?
+What teams are bowl eligible, and which teams will be left out of the fun?

-It comes down to the big Saturday of Rivalry Week.
-Missouri already got eligible with its win over Arkansas, and Miami University got to six wins after beating Ball State – and now it’s off to the Bahamas Bowl.

-Who else needs to win on Saturday to keep the season going?

 Below is the status of every college football team the it comes their respective bowl situations.
-Who’s in with six wins, who’s out, and who’s on the bubble?
+Who’s in with six wins – with at least five over FBS teams – and who’s out?

 [mm-video type=playlist id=01f1343a1wt7q817p7 player_id=none image=https://collegefootballnews.com/wp-content/plugins/mm-video/images/playlist-icon.png